sahib/rmlint/docs/rmlint.1.rst

 :``-v --loud`` / ``-V --quiet``:

     Increase or decrease the verbosity.
 You can pass these options several times.
 This only affects ``rmlint``'s logging on *stderr*, but not the outputs defined with **-o**.
-Passing either option more than three times has no effect.
+Passing either option more than three times has no further effect.

 :``-g --progress`` / ``-G --no-progress`` (**default**):

+    Show a progressbar with sane defaults.

-    Convenience shortcut for ``-o progressbar -o summary -o sh:rmlint.sh -VVV``.
+    Convenience shortcut for ``-o progressbar -o summary -o sh:rmlint.sh -o json:rmlint.json -VVV``.

-    Note: This flag clears all previous outputs.
-Specify any additional outputs after this flag!
+    NOTE: This flag clears all previous outputs.
+If you want additional outputs, specify them after this flag using ``-O``.

 :``-D --merge-directories`` (**default\:** *disabled*):